SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 #### reward

 - Environment has 20 * 20 / 4 number of grids.
 Every grid has random weight(reward).
 Sum of all grids' rewards is equal to 1.
+When reset environment, Every grid's weight is updated randomly and sum is also equal to 1.
 - When a vehicle passes a grid, this grid's reward has been consumed.
 - Vehicles get the same reward when execute action to next timestep.
 For example, vehicle A arrives at grid A with 0.02 weight which has no vehicle arrived at, and vehicle B arrives at grid B with 0.003 weight which has no vehicle arrived at, environment returning 0.02 + 0.003 point as final reward for every vehicle.
+- Environment returning reward plus a constant negative value(- 0.05) as final reward.

 #### state